human-ai-lab/speechain/README.md

 ## Get a Quick Start

+The simplest recipe is Mini LibriSpeech.
+It takes about 2 hours to train a model on a single GPU.

 We recommend you first install *Anaconda* into your machine before using our toolkit.
 After the installation of *Anaconda*, please follow the steps below to deploy our toolkit on your machine:
 1. Find a path with enough disk memory space. (e.g. at least 500GB if you want to use _LibriSpeech_ or _LibriTTS_ datasets).